FAQ - Setup

 So if you are in the market for an ukulele, please come by my shop.
 I offer a very personalized boutique service where I take a lot of time with you to make sure you end up with the perfect ukulele.
 If you are buying an ukulele from me, I allocate enough time in my day to make sure you have plenty of time to browse and the ukulele you purchase will be set up to your specifications on the spot!

 I am passionate about set-up!
 And I am passionate about players!
 And I want to see you be a successful player!
-Hence the write-up, because it is hard for a Mim to say 'no', so it is easier for me to provide a link to my official statement.
-So please don't hesitate to ask me to do a sweet set-up at an event.
-I will help bring your old ukulele back to life!
+Hence the write-up, because it is hard for a Mim to say 'no', so it is easier for me to provide a link to my official statement om response to e-mail requests.

 If I stop by, Can you teach me setup?